TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/dialogs/images_gui.md

 ## Offsets

-Some images require some important metrics.
+Some of the images used for flavours require important metrics.

 For example, we can generate a neon map for each image,
 or specify its shape in detail when it is going to be used as a physical shape, or specify some attachment positions if it'll going to be a container like a torso or a gun.

-If you create an image and want to always load some sensible properties